ensoenso/the-mouse-is-coming-too/README.md

 # The Mouse Is Coming Too

-**Switch compatible Logitech Easy-Switch keyboards and mice together on macOS.**
+**Switch legacy Logitech Easy-Switch keyboards and mice together on macOS.**

 One action sends two supported devices to the same Easy-Switch host.
-It is a small, local alternative for mixed-generation setups that do not qualify for Logitech's native Enhanced Easy-Switch—including the tested combination of an MX Keys S and the original 2015 MX Master.
+It is a small, local alternative for setups that do not qualify for Logitech's native Enhanced Easy-Switch—including the tested combination of an MX Keys S and the original 2015 MX Master.

-> Retirement request denied.

-This independent project is not affiliated with, sponsored by, or endorsed by Logitech.
+Not affiliated with, sponsored by, or endorsed by Logitech.

 ## Download